-Growing up in safe Singapore makes for an idyllic childhood, but when it comes to preparing kids for life overseas, the earlier we start, the better...
+Growing up in safe Singapore makes for an idyllic childhood.
+But when it comes to preparing kids for life in the big wide world, the earlier we start, the better...

 Parents of Singapore – whether you’re an expat family or born and bred in this city, it’s time we asked ourselves if we’re equipping our children with enough life skills to cope on their own out there in the world.
 There are SO many things we love about living in Singapore.
 From the fabulous local food scene to the beach, parks and playgrounds, the year-round warm weather to the easy-peasy vacation spots on our doorstep… Singapore has it all and more.
 Our kids have an idyllic childhood spent barefoot, tanned and happy in one of the world’s safest cities.
 But what happens when it’s time to repatriate to home countries or when university and overseas education is beckoning?
-What do we do about preparing kids for life overseas?
+What do we do about preparing our kids for life overseas and the scary realities of the big wide world?
 And how can we turn our – let’s face it – slightly naive kids into street-smart individuals who can transition into a life of independence?
+Here’s our advice…

 The pros and cons of living in a safe bubble

 For many of us, the pros are huge when it comes to living in a safe environment like Singapore.
 Our kids think nothing of chope-ing a table with a mobile phone and would think we had gone mad if we suggested accompanying our tweens to a public toilet.
 But this complacency is exactly why life could be tough when it’s time to move away from the safety of Singapore.